padrino/padrino-docs/guides/rake-tasks.md

 **rake ar:auto:upgrade**

-This is some sort of super cool and useful task for people like me who don't love migrations (especially for small apps).
-It's a forked version of [auto\_migrations](http://github.com/pjhyett/auto_migrations).
+This is some sort of super cool and useful task for people like me who don‘t love migrations (especially for small apps).
+It‘s a forked version of [auto\_migrations](http://github.com/pjhyett/auto_migrations).

 Basically, instead of writing migrations you can directly edit your